getsentry/symbolicator/README.md

 ## Compiling

-Symbolicator is currently not distributed as a binary, which means you need to compile it yourself.
-It is written in [Rust] and requires the latest stable Rust compiler.
+Symbolicator is written in [Rust] and requires the latest stable Rust compiler.

 To compile, run: